-If you want to view your new model item, click Add Data or start a new page.
+If you want to view your new model item, click Add Data.
 In the Add To Page window, change from the Data tab to the Model tab.
 Your shared models from Content, Groups, and Organization are available.
 Close the Add To Page window.

 Resize and document the cards